 Block grants can be used effectively to influence resource enhancing behaviour of Paurashavas.
 Block grants, therefore, should be distributed on the basis of a fixed formula.
 The current distribution mechanism of intergovernmental transfers (ADP block grants) in Bangladesh is not based on any formula.
 A formula based on Area, Population and level of development of the Paurashava could be adopted.
 Once adopted, it should not be tampered with or changed for an extended period of time; otherwise, it would lose its effectiveness.
 For influencing the revenue generation of a Paurashava, allocation of block grant may be done in two stages.
 In the first stage initial allocation to a Paurashava would be based on the formula.
-Final allocation could be linked to actual revenue generation of a Paurashavas with higher revenue collection efficiency while less than the initial allocation for Paurashavas with lower revenue collection efficiency.
+Final allocation could be linked to actual revenue generation of a Paurashava.
+The final allocation could be more than the initial allocation for Paurashavas with higher revenue collection efficiency while less than the initial allocation for Paurashavas with lower revenue collection efficiency.

-13.5.1 Capital Market and Profit Earning Ventures
+32.5.1 Capital Market and Profit Earning Ventures